 UNSW graduate capabilities, a set of generic abilities and skills that all students are expected to achieve by graduation.
 These capabilities articulate the University’s institutional values, as well as future employer expectations.

-The approach to student Academic Integrity at UNSW has been under review since 2019 and the result is the staged roll-out of a suite of new policies and systems to change the way we engage with students, the responsibilities of academic staff, and how we confront the challenges associated with more serious breaches of conduct.
+Academic integrity is honest and responsible scholarship.
+This form of ethical scholarship is highly valued at UNSW and is supported by a suite of policies and procedures that outline the way we engage with students, the responsibilities of students and academic staff, and how we confront more serious breaches of conduct:

 The Student Code of Conduct